Good to know

 What Are Inline skate Bearings?

 Skate bearings or roller blade bearings are small cylindrical pieces that fit between the axle and the core of the wheel.
 Every inline skate wheel is equipped with two bearings and a spacer between them.
 Bearings are made of a large outer ring and a smaller inner ring.
 Small steel balls can be found between these rings.
 These are what enables wheels to move freely on the skate.
-Covers called “shields”, prevent the bearings from getting dirty.
+Covers called "shields" prevent quick deterioration of the bearings, increasing durability.

 Choosing New Inline skate Bearings